Brad-Hammond/Happy-Hounds/README.md

 #### Homepage

-This is my homepage mock-up on desktop, this stayed true to the final product with a few styling changes such as more circular borders.<br>
+This is my homepage mock up on desktop, this stayed true to the final product with a few styling changes such as more circular borders.<br>

 ![Desktop Homepage](assets/readmeimages/Home-Desktop.jpg)

 #### Gallery

-This is my gallery page mock-up on desktop, in the final product I opted for a different layout of the images and included a color gradient background.<br>
+This is my gallery page mock up on desktop, in the final product I opted for a different layout of the images and included a color gradient background.<br>

 ![Desktop Gallery Page](assets/readmeimages/Gallery-Desktop.jpg)

 #### Contact

-This is my contact page mock-up on desktop, this was a good reference but I opted for an animated background and a more circular border on the form section.<br>
+This is my contact page mock up on desktop, this was a good reference but I opted for an animated background and a more circular border on the form section.<br>

 ![Desktop Contact Page](assets/readmeimages/Contact-Desktop.jpg)